simap/pixelblaze/README.expressions.md

 The `pixelCount` variable is available as a global even during initialization.
 This is the number of LED pixels that have been configured in settings.

 Variables can be created/assigned implicitly with the `=` operator. e.g.: `foo = wave(time(0.1))` or explicitly using the `var` keyword. e.g.: `var foo = 1`.

 Implicit variables are global.

 Explicitly declared variables will either be global or local depending on where they are declared.
-Variables declared inside a function are in the scope local to that function.
+Local variables declared using `var` inside a function are visible inside that function.
 Local variables can shadow global variables with the same name.

-You can also declare local variables inside functions using the `var` keyword.
+Global variables can also be exported with the `export` keyword.
+These will be visible in the Var Watcher and can be used with the `getVars` and `setVars` [websocket API](https://www.bhencke.com/pixelblaze-advanced#Websocket-API).

 # Constants